matiaspsara/matiaspsara/README.md

 Here are a few of my notable projects:

-#### 1. GeneradorDeEquipos
+#### 1. Juegos Aritmeticos

 - A Java application developed for a university project
-- Uses Backtracking algorithm to generate teams from a customizable list of people
-- Demonstration of my ability to implement algorithms in Java and work on university assignments
+- An arithmetic puzzle game that plays in a 4x4 table
+- Players need to complete the cells in the table with the right numbers to reach the correct sum

 #### 2. ConectAR

 - A project implementing the Kruskal algorithm in Java
 - Finds the minimum spanning tree in a weighted graph
 - Showcases my interest in algorithm optimization and problem-solving

-#### 3. Juegos Aritmeticos
+ #### 3. GeneradorDeEquipos

-- A Java application developed for a university project
+ A Java application developed for a university project Uses Backtracking algorithm to generate teams from a customizable list of people Demonstration of my ability to implement algorithms in Java and work on university assignments
-- An arithmetic puzzle game that plays in a 4x4 table
-- Players need to complete the cells in the table with the right numbers to reach the correct sum

 These projects reflect my skills and interests as a developer and problem solver.
 I am constantly working on new projects and learning new technologies.
 Check out my GitHub profile to discover more of my creations!